-(b) The [director] applicant shall give reasonable notice of an application for a shoreline setback variance under this chapter to abutting property owners, [to] affected neighborhood boards and community associations, and [to] persons [who] that have requested receipt of a notice.
+- (a) The director shall act upon all shoreline setback variance applications according to the criteria [contained] set forth in this chapter. - (b) The [director] applicant shall give reasonable notice of an application for a shoreline setback variance under this chapter to abutting property owners, [to] affected neighborhood boards and community associations, and [to] persons [who] that have requested receipt of a notice.

-§ 26-1.11 Public hearings [on variance applications].
+Sec.
+23-1.11 Public hearings [on variance applications].

-- (a) The director shall hold a public hearing on each shoreline setback variance application[, except that the director may waive the hearing on variances for the following: - (1) Stabilization of shoreline erosion involving the movement of sand entirely on public lands; - (2) Application for shore protection where a legal habitable structure is at risk of immediate damage from shoreline erosion as determined by the director: - (3) Other structures or activities; provided that no person or agency has requested a public hearing within 25 calendar days after public notice of the application; - (4) Application qualifying for an emergency permit under Chapter 25; or - (5) Maintenance, repair, reconstruction, and minor additions to or alterations of legal boating, maritime or water sports recreational facilities, which result in little or no interference with natural shoreline processes.] that has been accepted as complete. - (b) The director shall give reasonable notice of the public hearing [on any] for a shoreline setback variance application to the applicant, [to any person or agency that] affected neighborhood boards and community associations, and persons that have requested notice of the public [hearing, and] hearing.
-The applicant must mail notices to [abutting] neighboring property owners within 300 feet of the zoning lot, and [any other person who] persons that have requested receipt of a notice[-]; provided that if a neighboring property is a condominium project, notice to the association of apartment owners of the condominium project will serve as notice to the owners of the units in the project.
+- (a) The director shall hold a public hearing on each shoreline setback variance application[, except that the director may waive the hearing on variances for the following: - (1) Stabilization of shoreline erosion involving the movement of sand entirely on public lands; - (2) Application for shore protection where a legal habitable structure is at risk of immediate damage from shoreline erosion as determined by the director: - (3) Other structures or activities; provided that no person or agency has requested a public hearing within 25 calendar days after public notice of the application; - (4) Application qualifying for an emergency permit under Chapter 25 of this code: or

+- (5) Maintenance, repair, reconstruction and minor additions to or alterations of legal boating, maritime or water sports recreational facilities, which result in little or no interference with natural shoreline processes.] that has been accepted as complete. - (b) The director shall give reasonable notice of the public hearing [on any] for a shoreline setback variance application to the applicant, [to any person or agency that] affected neighborhood boards and community associations, and persons that have requested notice of the public [hearing, and] hearing.
+The applicant must mail notices to [abutting] neighboring property owners within 300 feet of the zoning lot, and [any other person who] persons that have requested receipt of a notice.